cihaneryonucu/roughcert/README.md

 # Running the server
 The server default port is `tcp://*:10040` It is recommended to run the server at this port.
-There are two viable options: run the server locally, use the included Dockerfile to run the server as a service.
+There are three viable options: run the server locally, use the included Dockerfile to run the server as a service or use our server provided at `130.237.202.97` (Please be nice, this is for testing only and uptime is not guaranteed!)

 ## Run as docker
 To run the server as a docker, first build the provided Dockerfile: